apparateq/longwavecode/README.md

-# longwavecode
+# apparateq
-Python scripts for processing and visualising longwave phase and amplitude data
+Scripts for reduction and analysis of long-wave data